Livsy90/SwiftPresso/README.md

 SwiftPresso connects your Wordpress website and your Swift app.

 With just one line of code, you can convert your WordPress website to an iOS app.
-SwiftPresso provides a customizable SwiftUI View to display your website posts.
+SwiftPresso provides customizable SwiftUI Views to display your website content.

 If you prefer full control, you can create your own entities and use SwiftPresso only to manage networking and domain models.